-Notice to Students who are not United States Citizens
+Notice to students who are not United States Citizens

 If a qualified non-citizen wishes to pursue an internship, that student must receive employment authorization from the U.S. Citizenship and Immigration Service (USCIS).
-A qualified non-immigrant applying for permission to accept or continue employment must meet with Erin Hoffman (F-1 Visas) or Allie Olson (J-1 Visas) who who will file the appropriate forms with the USCIS.
+A qualified non-immigrant applying for permission to accept or continue employment must meet with Erin Hoffman (F-1 Visas) or Allie Olson (J-1 Visas) who will file the appropriate forms with the USCIS.

 International Students on an F-1 Visa

 Complete the Academic Internship Interest Form.
 We will assign you to an Internship Specialist who will help you with your next steps.